simontaen/Passions/Notes.md

 * How to I get logs from Test Devices (aka Remote Logging), PFAnalytics?
 * Add LastFm as a Source
 * Get Suggestions based on my Favorite Artists (Maybe LastFm or even iTunes)
+* Dynamic Row height for bigger devices (5 and up, 6 and up)

 # Data communication with Parse